opendatacube/datacube-docker/statistician/README.md

-# odcstats-docker
+# opendatacube/datacube-statistician

-Docker file for statistician project
+Dockerfile for the  statistician project